 Before commencing her career as an integrated neurological nurse, Stephanie enjoyed a few years of hospital-based nursing.
 While working in hospitals, Stephanie maintained an interest in how to best help people once they were back in their own homes.

 As a nurse on a rehabilitation and stroke ward, Stephanie recognised a need for nursing support outside the hospital environment - not just for patients but also for partners and family members.
 She found that people were given a lot of information on the ward but did not take much of it in.
 Stephanie felt that access to a community nurse would help play a vital role in a person’s long-term recovery and ongoing self-management.

 In the community nursing environment, Stephanie often comes across complex or difficult situations where people are struggling to manage symptoms they don’t understand.
 She finds it rewarding to realise that something can always be done to make things better, even by simply discussing the situation with someone who has an understanding of what is going on.

 Stephanie says: “I like that the longer you work in the neurological and community area, the larger your network of resources becomes, enabling you to become a solid source of information for clients and to be able to navigate some of the trickier aspects of health care.”

 In her role, Stephanie has found she can access information that is not necessarily communicated by the client or family.
 She likes the opportunity of being able to get an accurate and holistic view of a person’s world outside of their medical condition to start being able to work with them on whatever needs they need to address.

-For Stephanie, 2020 Year of the Nurse and Midwife is “an opportunity to highlight how far nursing has come and how much of an integral part of the health team nurses really are - more than just assistants to doctors!
+For Stephanie, 2020 the International Year of the Nurse and Midwife is “an opportunity to highlight how far nursing has come and how much of an integral part of the health team nurses really are - more than just assistants to doctors!"